-Kimia Amir-Moazami is researching sustainable storage methods for food at the UdK Berlin.
-She has developed a project that indicates the deterioration of food: the “Vorkoster”.
+Kimia Amir-Moazami researched sustainable storage methods for food at the UdK Berlin.
+She has developed a project that indicates the deterioration of food: the “Vorkoster” (food tester).
 We asked her four questions about it.

 Interview: Stephan Ott and Jessica Krejci, IfDRA.